The Central City Submarine

 More than a thousand miles away from any ocean, and 9,000 feet up in elevation, sits a century-old submarine.
 But how did it get to Central City?
 A lot of its milestones are recorded in the town at the Gilpin History Museum - but none more interesting as a submarine.

-The Central City submarine - as it's known - was created by a man named Rufus T. Owen.
-Little is known about Owen, other than the fact he was a skilled engineer.
+The Central City submarine - as it's known - was created by Rufus T. Owen (or Owens).
+He was a skilled engineer who designed Central City and Black Hawk's early water systems and several mine buildings throughout the county.
 When Owen built the submarine he was very serious about it; it was not a joke to him.

 Like many people in Central City, Owen gambled.
 Unfortunately, his bet didn't pay off.
 The sub sat at the bottom of the lake for several decades, until one January day in 1944 when it was brought back up.
 It was been underwater for almost 46 years at that point, leading a lot of people to joke that it was the longest crash dive in history.